A Strong Mother And 8 Things You Learn From Being Raised By One

 If you pause and give it thought, it’s the biggest paradox ever that women are not “equal” or dominant over men in Western society.

-So many famous women have fought the good fight, according to History Net: St. Joan Of Arc with her contribution to the Hundred Years War; Sacagawea, a Lemhi Shoshone Native American, who Lewis and Clark leaned heavily on for her expertise as a guide; Susan B. Anthony, the founder of the Women’s Suffrage Movement; Marie Curie, a Nobel Prize laureate known for her contributions to chemistry; Helen Keller for her activism in helping people with disabilities; Amelia Earhart for being the first person to take a solo flight across the Atlantic Ocean; Rosa Parks for not giving up her seat during segregation; Gloria Steinem for her tireless work in promoting equal rights for women in the workplace; Madeleine Albright for being the country’s first woman Secretary of State and Oprah, who needs no introduction.
+So many famous women have fought the good fight, according to Historynet: St. Joan Of Arc with her contribution to the Hundred Years War; Sacagawea, a Lemhi Shoshone Native American, who Lewis and Clark leaned heavily on for her expertise as a guide; Susan B. Anthony, the founder of the Women’s Suffrage Movement; Marie Curie, a Nobel Prize laureate known for her contributions to chemistry; Helen Keller for her activism in helping people with disabilities; Amelia Earhart for being the first person to take a solo flight across the Atlantic Ocean; Rosa Parks for not giving up her seat during segregation; Gloria Steinem for her tireless work in promoting equal rights for women in the workplace; Madeleine Albright for being the country’s first woman Secretary of State; and Oprah, who needs no introduction.

 Of course, this is not an exhaustive list; that would be a lesson in history, of which this is not.
 No, it’s more than that; it’s a reminder how women bore out the strength of this union with their compassion and unwavering resistance to accepting the egregiously imbalanced cultural norms.

-Here are eight lessons you will learn from the spirit of a woman, as I watched and learned from my own.
+Here are eight lessons you will learn from the spirit of a woman, as I’ve watched and learned from my own.

 1. You’ll soon learn that a mom is an expert in passion, admiration, and love.
 Because these emotions transcend time, her advice to you about a “good catch” and warnings of a broken heart are battle-tested.
 Don’t be stubborn and go at love alone; your mom is more resourceful than a shrink and Dear Abby.